TheIdentitySelector/thiss-js/docs/components.rst

 .. code-block:: js

     {
-      loginInitiatorURL: #<string|callable> a URL compatible with the Shibboleth login initiator protocol - acts as both discoveryRequest and discoveryResponse
+      loginInitiatorURL: #<string|callable> a URL compatible with the Shibboleth login initiator protocol - can act as both discoveryRequest and discoveryResponse
+      discoveryRequest: #<string|callable> (Optional) a URL compatible with the Shibboleth login initiator protocol - if provided, loginInitiatorURL will only act as discoveryResponse
       persistenceURL: #<string> the URL of the persistence service

+      entityID: #<string> (Optional) The entityID of the SP.
+      trustProfile: #<string> (Optional) The name of a trust profile published by the SP.

       MDQ: #<string|callable> a callback (either function or MDQ service URL) used to lookup metadata.
 By default the MDQ service configured will be used.
       pinned: #<string> the entityID of a pinned IdP.
 This has the effect of overriding the default choice in the button and persisting it.